IronCoreLabs/ironoxide/tests/INTEGRATION-TESTS.md

 ### Running the Tests

 The environment you would like to test against is specified in the environment variable `IRONCORE_ENV`.
-This variable can be set to `dev`, `stage`, or `prod` to use the pre-generated keys and config files.
+This variable can be set to `dev`, `stage`, or `prod` - this will cause the tests to use one set of the pre-generated key and config files (i.e. iak-dev.pem and ironcore-config-dev.json).
 To test against these, run one of the following:

 - Development: `IRONCORE_ENV=dev cargo t`
 - Staging: `IRONCORE_ENV=stage cargo t`